Cullen Gillaspia: Houston Texans

-Gillaspia was drafted by the Houston Texans in the seventh round, 220th overall, of the 2019 NFL Draft.
+Gillaspia was drafted by the Houston Texans in the seventh round, 220th overall, of the 2019 NFL draft.
 He played 12 snaps on offense during the regular season.
-In the AFC wild card game, Gillaspia made a crucial block on two Bills defenders to set up Deshaun Watson for a touchdown run in a 22-19 overtime victory.
+In the American Football Conference wild card game, Gillaspia made a crucial block on two Bills defenders to set up Deshaun Watson for a touchdown run in a 22–19 overtime victory.
 In Week 3 of the 2020 regular season, Cullen Gillaspia caught his first career reception, against the Pittsburgh Steelers.
 It went for 6 yards.

 On December 5, 2020, Gillaspia was placed on injured reserve.
 He was waived with a "failed physical" designation on March 9, 2021.

 New York Giants

 Gillaspia signed with the New York Giants on March 16, 2021.
 He played in 15 of the 17 games, recording four tackles (two solo).

 Seattle Seahawks

-On September 28, 2022, Gillaspia was signed to the Seattle Seahawks practice squad.
+On September 28, 2022, Gillaspia was signed to the practice squad of the Seattle Seahawks.
 He was promoted to the active roster on October 12.
-He was placed on injured reserve on November 12.
+He was placed on injured reserve on November 12 after suffering a knee injury that would require surgery.